bulib/dataWebsite/share/using-a-data-repository.md

 * Sustainability: Is the repository funded for long-term use?

+<<suggestion: put the following list above in a chart, makes it more interesting>>

 For more suggestions on choosing a repository check out [Johns Hopkins University: Selecting a Data Repository](https://dmp.data.jhu.edu/preserve-share-research-data/selecting-a-repository-for-data-deposit/) and [The Digital Curation Centre Checklist](http://www.dcc.ac.uk/resources/how-guides-checklists/where-keep-research-data#5).

 ## Directory of Data Repositories